-Are you planning a visit to Fredericton, the capital of New Brunswick?
-There is a lot to see in Fredericton!
-If you plan to go, you should consider doing our scavenger hunt to walk the city first!
-You’ll see the Convention Center, Parliament, City Hall, Science East and much more.
+Looking for things to do in Fredericton, the capital of New Brunswick?
+Consider doing our scavenger hunt to walk the city first!
+You’ll see the Convention Center, Parliament, City Hall, Science East, and much more.

-You will discover not only the unavoidable tourist attractions but also the peculiarities of what locals call their home.
-You will have challenges to solve at each stage of your journey.
-During this time, you will also be exposed to the neighborhood’s history.
+Discover not only the unavoidable tourist attractions but also the peculiarities of what locals call their home.
+Solve challenges at each stage of your journey.
+During this time, you will also be exposed to the city’s history.

 - Science East

 - Wilmot Park